kushalseth/DataStructure/Notes/arrays.md

 ```

 - Above elements were not sorted.
 But what happens when the arrays are sorted.
-- We can do a seach with Big O(log n) for sorted array.
+- We can do a search with Big O(log n) for sorted array.

 ## 2. Insert

-- _Insertion in Fixed Size Arrays_
+_Insertion in Fixed Size Arrays_

 - We cannot insert in fixed fixed array if it is already full.
 So, we can insert an element at a position only when it has some empty space.
-- When we insert, we returm the size of the updated array.
-If the size and capaity of the array is same, we will not increase the size of array and will directly returns the current size of array.
+- When we insert, we return the size of the updated array.
+If the size and capacity of the array is same, we will not increase the size of array and will directly returns the current size of array.
 - Time complexity of Insert operation: worst case Big O(n)
 - example: